KavvaiiKira/AutoColorerForColoringGame/README.md

 Automatically (almost) paints squares in a game where you have to paint squares.

-just enter the number of colors you want.
+Just enter the number of colors you want :)

 Almost automatically, because you still have to move the area to paint.